Call for Papers

 - Architecture evaluation and quality aspects of software architectures

-- Model-driven engineering and component-based software engineering
+- Component-based software engineering

 - Automatic extraction and generation of software architecture descriptions

 - Refactoring and evolving architecture design decisions and solutions